Malate dehydrogenase (decarboxylating)

-Thus, the two substrates of this enzyme are (S)-malate and NAD^{+}, whereas its three products are pyruvate, CO_{2}, and NADH.
-Malate is oxidized to pyruvate and CO_{2}, and NAD^{+} is reduced to NADH.
+The two substrates of this enzyme are (S)-malic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are pyruvic acid, carbon dioxide, and reduced NADH.

 This enzyme belongs to the family of oxidoreductases, to be specific, those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (S)-malate:NAD^{+} oxidoreductase (decarboxylating).
 This enzyme participates in pyruvate metabolism and carbon fixation.
 NAD-malic enzyme is one of three decarboxylation enzymes used in the inorganic carbon concentrating mechanisms of C_{4} and CAM plants.
 The others are NADP-malic enzyme and PEP carboxykinase.